OUR HISTORY

 From 2016-2019, our program evolved to include a full day Teacher Workshop, two visits per school and a final Showcase where students performed for each other.
 Our curriculum included songbooks, vinyl wall music banners, and local music adapted for recorder, supporting the program’s ongoing sustainability.

 We paused our visits from 2020-2022, and reworked the Program to align with the Kenyan Competency-based Curriculum.
 We held a four day retreat in 2022 to begin the work that resulted in our Companion and the videos we offer today.
 We then returned to Kenya in 2023 to film the videos, conduct workshops and share an additional 2,000 recorders.
+In 2024 we filmed eight new videos and brought over 700 recorders.

 Donate